caocscar/hsip-deduplication/README.md

 3. Copy the `ssn` column to `origssn` column
 4. Copy the `address_1` column to `origaddress_1` column
 5. Fill in the `AP Control` column with an unique identifier about where the row originated from.
 For example, in the past, we've used `HSIPDEC000001` for the first row in the December data.
 Six digits past the data should be sufficient for this dataset.
+6. Copy the `invalid_rows` sheet from *template.xlsx* to the working file if one does not already exist.

 The above steps should also be followed anytime new data is added to the first sheet like in January or March.